 This blog explores how compensation payments are calculated under Regulation 17 of the Commercial Agents Regulations following the leading case of Lonsdale v Howard and Hallam.

 There are two types of termination payments: compensation and indemnity.
 Compensation is payable unless the parties have agreed that an indemnity should be payable instead.

-There are various methodologies which can be used to carry out the valuation, and advice from an expert forensic accountant will be required on the appropriate method of valuation if court proceedings are issued.
+Various methodologies can be used to conduct the valuation, and advice from an expert forensic accountant will be required on the appropriate valuation method if court proceedings are issued.

 A common methodology which is applied is the capitalised earnings approach.
 This looks at the net maintainable earnings of the agent, to which an appropriate multiplier is applied.
 The net maintainable earnings take into account historic commission income in order to assess the likely future trading performance of the agency.

-The expenses the agent incurs in running his agency have to be taken into account during the valuation process.
+The expenses the agent incurs in running his agency must be considered during the valuation process.
 Those expenses include overhead costs and a notional labour cost which takes into account the overall time devoted by the agent to the agency.

 An agent whose contract has been terminated is advised to seek specialist advice on their individual circumstances.

 We have significant experience in advising agents and principals.

 We advise agents at all stages of their agency.
 We are frequently instructed by agents who are looking to enter into new agency agreements and require assistance with drafting an agency contract.
 We also regularly act for agents who have had their agencies terminated and are seeking an indemnity or compensation payment under the Commercial Agents Regulations.
 Often difficulties arise during an agency and we are instructed to advise on issues relating to territory or accounts being brought “in-house”.